| | |

 7. Visit Cold War Remnants in Nome

-During the cold war, Nome was a pretty important place.
+During the Cold War, Nome was a pretty important place.
 Being the largest ‘town’ closest to Russia meant that there was a lot of potential for spying to go on.
-Richard took me to the top of Anvil Mountain, one of the highest points in Nome, not only to show me the view but to also show me some Cold War relics.
+Richard took me to the top of Anvil Mountain, one of the highest points in Nome, not only to show me the view but also to show me some Cold War relics.

 Discover where to find autumn colors in Alaska